 In addition to entering your address information on your forms, you’ll need to prove your address history with supporting documents.
 Your supporting documents should confirm that you’ve lived in the United States since June 15, 2007.
 Supporting documents should also confirm that you were in the United States on June 15, 2012.

 Make sure that all information on your supporting documents is consistent with your Form I-821D.
 For DACA renewal applications, you won’t need to resubmit documents you already included on previous applications.

 You can submit lease agreements, credit card bills, order receipts, or other old documents to confirm your address history.
 You should submit document copies instead of original documents.
 USCIS may not immediately return your supporting documents.

-Completing your Form I-821D application address history can be complicated, but working with a good immigration attorney can make it easier.
-If you can't afford the attorney fees and don't want to handle your Deferred Action for Childhood Arrivals (DACA) case alone, we may be able to help.
-If you are eligible, our free web app will walk you through the process and help you prepare and file your application with the U.S. government.
+Completing your Form I-821D application address history can be complicated, but help is available.
+If you are eligible, our free web app will walk you through the DACA application process and help you prepare and file your application with the U.S. government.
+If our app isn’t a good fit, we may be able to refer you to an experienced immigration attorney to help.
 Click "Get Started" to see how we can help make your American dream come true!